CorvusNekros/rob499_rover_status_ui/README.md

 This repository contains a set of nodes designed to general & specific monitoring of ROS2 systems on the DAM Robotics Rover teams' robot.
 It was to fulfill the final assignment of ROB499 by Wyatt Boer and Osian Leahy.

+# Functionality of Rover Status Node:

+Dynamically determine what nodes are available and track if any have crashed/errored out.
+It is able to listen in to any node, and see what the node is publishing/subscribing to, as well as associated services.
+There is a service such that you can introspect a node’s logs from the UI.
+Additionally some handling of common motor driver data for the MoveIt stack, see motor status (error states, current, position, velocity, etc).
+UI built into tables in the terminal relatively neatly for easier viewing, as opposed to the never ending scrolling of an unformatted terminal.

 Midterm Checkin Grading Instructions:
 1. Clone the code from this repository and checkout the appropriate branch.
 A branch titled "midterm-checkin"has been created for the initial assignment.
 2. insure that the "rich" python package is installed. it is available from apt with the following: